- Date/Place of Birth: 1882, North Sydney, NSW

 - Honour Roll, Memory Park, Penrith; Ranking: Lieutenant-Colonel

-Biographical details: Elizabeth Kearey was born on 25 August 1882, the daughter of James and Ellen (nee Doherty) Kearey.
-After completing her schooling, Elizabeth completed her nursing training at St Vincent’s Hospital, Sydney.
+Elizabeth Kearey was born on 25 August 1882, the daughter of James and Ellen (nee Doherty) Kearey.
+After her father’s death in 1901, her mother met and married Penrith railway engine driver Frederick Elliott.
+They lived in Henry Street Penrith.
+Elizabeth completed her nursing training at St Vincent’s Hospital, Sydney.

-After World War 1, Elizabeth Kearey was appointed Principal Matron of No 2 Military District and in May 1937 she attended the coronation of George VI.
+After World War 1, Elizabeth Kearey was appointed Principal Matron of No 2 Military District.
+In February 1937, she was chosen as New South Wales nurse for the contingent that travelled to England for the coronation of King George VI in May.
 The Australian nurses marched with the troops in London on the day of the coronation, received their coronation medals at Buckingham Palace and toured the battlefields of the Western Front.
 Each was outfitted with a uniform costing 11 guineas and they were given first treatment from the time they left Melbourne aboard the Orontes 16 March 1937 until they returned 5 months later.
-Kearey enlisted on 16 October 1939 and served in the Australian Army Nursing Service until 6 January 1944 reaching the rank of Lieutenant-Colonel.
-In order to serve during WW2, Kearey listed her date of birth as 1885 rather 1882.
+Kearey enlisted in the Second World War on 16 October 1939 and served in the Australian Army Nursing Service until 6 January 1944 reaching the rank of Lieutenant-Colonel.
+In order to serve during WW2, Kearey listed her date of birth as 1885 rather 1882 – she was actually 57 years of age when she began serving in World War 2.
+On retiring at 61, she lived with her sister Mary Angela in North Sydney.
 Elizabeth Kearey died 17 January 1968 at the age of 85 and is buried in the Catholic section of the Macquarie Park Cemetery, North Ryde.

 Australian War Memorial World War 1 Nominal Roll